DPotoyan/Chem324/content/Lec3-0.md

 $$\hat{A}[c_1 f_1(x)+c_2f_2(x)]=  c_1 \hat{A}f_1(x)+c_2 \hat{A}f_2(x)$$

-Schrodinger equation is a linear differnetial equation.
+Schrödinger equation is a linear differnetial equation.
 Hence it can be written as a linear operator acting on a wave function.

 -Question: which of the following would be linear operator: $\hat{A}=\frac{d}{dx}$      $\hat{A}=\int dx$       $\hat{A}=\sqrt{}$

-## Time dependent Schrodinger equation in operator notation.
+## Time dependent Schrödinger equation in operator notation.

-By witing the equation in operator notation we may begin to recognize certain terms and appreciate that Schrodinger equation, as any proper equation of motion, reflects the total energy conservation
+By witing the equation in operator notation we may begin to recognize certain terms and appreciate that Schrödinger equation, as any proper equation of motion, reflects the total energy conservation

 $$i\hbar \frac{\partial }{\partial t} \Psi= [-\frac{\hbar^2}{2m}\frac{\partial^2 \Psi}{\partial x^2}+V]\Psi=\hat{H}\Psi$$